mbogoevici/spring-samples/travel/README.txt

 Known issues:
 - Spring Web Flow 2.1 nightly snapshots are not yet available
-- Using an extension for resource handling until mvc:resources support is integrated into Spring Framework 3.1 trunk.
+- The sample currently uses an extension for resource handling until mvc:resources support is integrated into Spring Framework 3.1 trunk.
 This built-in resource handling support in Spring Framework will supercede the ResourceServlet in the Spring JavaScript module (see SPR-7116).
-- JSR303 support is not yet integrated.
+- JSR303 support is not yet integrated
+- JPABookingService findHotels(SearchCriteria criteria) is currently vulnerable to HQL injection